November 25, 2020Share:

 Contribute to an Alabama Scholarship Granting Organization (SGO)

 The Alabama Accountability Act created a tax credit scholarship program allowing low-income families to use donations made to a scholarship granting organization, or SGO, to pay tuition for their children to attend a private school or an out-of-district public school.
 Contributions to an SGO are treated as a nonrefundable credit on your Alabama income tax return, with unused credits carried forward for up to three years.
-One downside is for tax years 2019 and forward, SGO donations taken as credits on your state income tax return are not considered charitable donations on your federal return.
+New clarification on the treatment for Federal tax purposes limits the charitable deduction you are allowed.
+Please contact your tax advisor if you would like to consider contributing to an SGO.

 Donate appreciated stock